digitalbazaar/bedrock-ledger-storage-mongodb/README.md

     * set - replace the entire block with ```block```
     * update - only update the fields specified in ```block```
     * delete - only delete the fields specified in ```block```
-  * meta - the metadata fields to modify
-    * pending - true if the block is pending consensus
 * callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
   * result - the value of the updated block.